sh1lezh/num-rs/README.md

 - **ndarray**: [Rust ndarray Crate](https://crates.io/crates/ndarray)

 ## License
 This project is licensed under the MIT License.
-See the `LICENSE` file for details (to be added).
+Havent updated the license yet.

 ## Contact
-For questions or suggestions, open an issue or contact the maintainer at [contachsh1lezh@gmail.com] or [x.com/sh1lezh].
+For questions or suggestions, open an issue or contact the maintainer at [contachsh1lezh@gmail.com]